solarsnake/coveralls-demo-ruby/README.md

   <dd>If not, head back to the <a href="https://github.com/afinetooth/coveralls-demo-ruby">master README</a> and <a href="https://github.com/afinetooth/coveralls-demo-ruby#which-ci-service-will-you-use">choose a different CI / branch</a>.</dd>
 </dl>

-# Coveralls & Travis CI
+# Configuring this project for Coveralls & Travis CI

 This project is configured to send test coverage results to [Coveralls](https://coveralls.io/) through [Travis CI](https://travis-ci.org/).<sup>*</sup>